Two Upbuilding Discourses (1843): Reception

 Kierkegaard sold 200 copies of the Discourses and only one editor reviewed it.
 Either/Or was reviewed by both Meïr Aron Goldschmidt and Johan Ludvig Heiberg.
-The Two Discourses had to wait until 1927 to be noticed and wasn't translated into English until 1946 when David F. Swenson translated the eighteen discourses and published them in four volumes.
-And then Howard V. Hong translated and published them in 1990 into one volume.
-Scholars relate most of Kierkegaard's work to his relationship to his father, Regine Olsen, the Corsair affair, or his attack upon the church; all deal with his outer being.
+The Two Discourses had to wait until 1927 to be noticed and was not translated into English until 1946, when David F. Swenson translated the eighteen discourses and published them in four volumes.
+Hong later translated and compiled them in 1990 into one volume.